Fort Lauderdale Murder Defense Attorney

 Aggressive Criminal Defense in Broward County

 Murder is one of the most serious criminal charges that can be brought down upon someone, and the law severely punishes those who are convicted.
 If you are accused of murder, the first move you should make is to get an attorney to work on your defense.
-What a Fort Lauderdale murder defense attorney does is look at the details and the evidence in your case and in the prosecutor arguments to see if there are any holes or weaknesses.
+What a Fort Lauderdale murder lawyer does is look at the details and the evidence in your case and in the prosecutor arguments to see if there are any holes or weaknesses.
 Your attorney then uses that to defend you.

 Take a look at the benefits of hiring Hager & Schwartz, P.A. to handle your case: